ghoomfrog/silili/vocabulary.md

 - *is* is like holding a card horizontally and moving it back and forth.
 - *lan* is pinching the shirt and moving the hand back and forth (with an invisible shirt if not wearing one).
 - *twal* is a backward flat hand "opening" and "closing" like a door.
-- *na* is pointing up above the head and doing a twirling gesture.
+- *naj* is pointing up above the head and doing a twirling gesture.

 ## Light